Anurag607/mobilicis/README.md

 Then run the application using `flutter run` .

+Make sure to create a .env file at the root of the project and add a FCM_SERVER_KEY variable in it with an empty string.
+Or comment callOnFcmApiSendPushNotifications in

 # Image Optimization

 1. I used `debugInvertOversizedImages = true;` to get all the unoptimized images.